cake-contrib/Cake.LicenseHeaderUpdater/Readme.md

 First, add the addin to your build.cake file by including ```#addin Cake.LicenseHeaderUpdater```.

-Second, you need to collect the list of files you want to change the license of.
+Second, you need to collect the list of files you want to change the license header of.
 There are numerious ways to do this.
 You can hard-code them, you can use the [GetFiles()](https://cakebuild.net/api/Cake.Common.IO/GlobbingAliases/7DD7F309) Alias to return a [FilePathCollection](https://www.cakebuild.net/api/Cake.Core.IO/FilePathCollection/), or can even parse the solution file (see Scenario 4 below).

 Third, you need to Configure a CakeLicenseHeaderUpdaterSettings object.
 Read the object's comments on the property to see how to configure it properly.
+The hardest part is figuring out the list of regexes used to replace old licenses with the new one.
+It is strongly recommended that you are on a clean git or SVN checkout before running this tool so its easy to revert in case your regex is wrong.

-These are the various scenarios that this addin supports:
+These are the various scenarios that this addin supports, as shown below.
+There are also more examples in the Integration Tests.

 Scenario 1: Adding a License Header to New Files
 ---